What is credit score and how it works

 Multiple hard inquiries, if done over a relatively short period of time, demonstrate what is called “credit hungry behaviour” and may hurt your credit score.
-But a soft inquiry, around once a year, is considered an important financial habit.
+But a soft inquiry, at least once a year, is considered an important financial habit.

-As you may be aware, your CIBIL Score measures your creditworthiness.
-Your lender chooses to check your score for a variety of reasons,including to:
+As you may be aware, your CIBIL score measures your creditworthiness.
+Your lender chooses to check your score for a several of reasons,including:

 - To measure your capacity to repay the loan

 - To review your credit balance and sense the risk level of your profile

 - To identify if you meet the lender’s loan eligibility criteria